zidane1980slab/ardupilot/libraries/AP_HAL_REVOMINI/0_Done.md

 * 'boards' folder moved from 'wirish' to HAL directory, to help to find them
 * added translation of decoded serial data from PPMn input port to fake UARTs
 * reduced to ~1.5uS time from interrupt to resuming task that was waiting that interrupt
+* unified NVIC handling
+* fixed bug in parsing of .osd file
 * ...
 * a lot of minor enhancements